carld/morphr/README.md

 colored red and the cells remaining consistent with the selection are colored blue.
 One can select as many cells as desired, the field is updated accordingly.
 To compare two parameter values, one can select the first, then the second, and observe how the field changes.
+A click on a selected cell deselects it.

 Many morphological fields have input and output columns, i.e. some parameters may be controllable and within reach to a policy maker, while others indicate